onchain-id/complydefi-sdk/README.md

 # COMPLYDEFI SDK

-> This package facilitates the interaction with Complydefi stored in the BlockChain.
+> This package facilitates the interaction with ComplyDefi stored in the BlockChain.

 ## Specifications